Knowledge Hub

 • prohibit a party from purposely giving incorrect information to the other.

-All of these things may seem fairly obvious at first glance but in reality, may be difficult to determine.
-For example, the line between a party acting in a way which negates the purpose of a contract and acting in its own commercial interests, may not be clear-cut.
+All of these things may seem fairly obvious at first glance, but in reality, they may be difficult to determine.
+For example, the line between a party acting in a way which negates the purpose of a contract and acting in its own commercial interests may not be clear-cut.
 And what about inaction?
-The courts have considered that a party’s failure to act may be a breach of a good faith duty and have held that a duty of good faith required a party to divulge certain information to the other party.
+The courts have considered that a party’s failure to act may be a breach of a good faith duty and have held that a duty of good faith requires a party to divulge certain information to the other party.

-It has also been held to be implied when the contract is a ‘relational’ contract, because these contracts require collaboration, are long-term or involve significant investment and an honest and open relationship of mutual trust and confidence.
+It has also been held to be implied when the contract is a ‘relational’ contract, as these contracts require collaboration, are long-term, or involve significant investment, and involve an honest and open relationship of mutual trust and confidence.
 Examples could include employment, insurance or franchise agreements.

 Ideally, all contractual relationships will include some element of good faith, but care must be taken if it is to be expressly stated.
-It is easy to assume that the parties can work out what was meant at a later date, but these are the type of clauses that tend to be called into question when the relationship takes a downturn and at this point, a relaxed, amicable chat about how to move forward is unlikely to happen.
+It is easy to assume that the parties can work out what was meant at a later date, but these are the types of clauses that tend to be called into question when the relationship takes a downturn.
+At this point, a relaxed, amicable chat about how to move forward is unlikely to happen.
 The contract should be as clear as possible about what is required from each party to fulfil its obligations to avoid this uncertainty further down the line.

 1. There is no general duty of good faith in English contract law.

-2. A duty of good faith may be implied by the courts but only in specific circumstances and this should by no means be relied upon.
+2. The courts may imply a duty of good faith, but only in specific circumstances, and this should by no means be relied upon.

 3. Are negotiations automatically conducted in ‘good faith’?
 Not automatically, although an express obligation in a contract to negotiate in good faith can be effective.